1. Why use this guide?

 You may wish to start your research by consulting our introductory research guide on Manors.

-If you are looking for the ownership and location of manorial documents for England and Wales, the best place to begin is a search on the Manorial documents register.
+If you are looking for the ownership and location of manorial documents for England and Wales, the best place to begin is a search on the Manorial documents register which is available via Discovery, our catalogue.
 Refer to the research guide Using the Manorial Documents Register and how to find manorial lordships for information.

 2. Essential information